-This program is designed to provide a background useful for the student interested in the study and practice of law by exposing the student to a diverse and demanding undergraduate liberal arts curriculum.
-Rigorous coursework, spanning several departments across the college, will help prepare the student for the challenges of law school and the practice of law by developing an understanding of courts, legal institutions, and the justice system; social and cultural institutions; English language comprehension and usage; and political science and economics.
+This program provides a background useful for the student interested in the study and practice of law.
+Rigorous coursework, spanning several departments across the college, will help prepare the student for the challenges of law school and the practice of law by developing an understanding of courts, legal institutions, and the justice system; social and cultural institutions or economics; English language comprehension and usage; and political science.
 A student must have a Bachelor of Arts or a Bachelor of Science degree before beginning the professional study of law.

 Writing Level I (WR1 (p.
-385)) 3 credits
+389)) 3 credits

 Writing Level II (WR2 (p.
-385)) (in program)
+389)) (in program)

 American & Wyoming Government (POLS 1000) 3 credits

 ARTS (p.
-385) 3 credits
+389) 3 credits

 HUM (p.
-385) (in program)
+389) 3 credits

 LSCI (p.
-385) 4 credits
+389) 4 credits

 MATH (p.
-385) 3 credits
+389) 3 credits

 ORAL (p.
-385) 3 credits
+389) 3 credits

 SOC (p.
-385) (in program)
+389) (in program)

 UNST (p.
-385) 1 credits
+389) 1 credits